-- 2. For the purpose of assessing the fulfilment of the conditions for a suspension on the basis of paragraph 1, first subparagraph, point (a) or (b), the number of director positions required shall be the number closest to the proportion of 30 % of non-executive directors or 25% of all director positions, but not exceed 39 %.
-That shall also be the case where, pursuant to national law, the quantitative objectives laid down in Article 5 are applied separately to shareholder representatives and employee representatives. - 3.
-Where, in a Member State which has suspended the application of Article 6 and, where relevant, Article 5(2) pursuant to paragraph 1 of this Article, the conditions set out in paragraph 1 of this Article are no longer fulfilled, Article 6 and, where relevant, Article 5(2) shall apply at the latest six months after such conditions ceased to be fulfilled.
+- ii. effective, proportionate and dissuasive enforcement measures apply in the case of noncompliance with these requirements; and - iii. all listed companies not covered by such national legislation set individual quantitative objectives for all director positions. - In those cases, the objectives set out in Article 4(1) shall be deemed to be met. - 2.
+For the purpose of assessing the fulfilment of the conditions for a suspension on the basis of paragraphs 1(a) and 1(b), the number of director positions required shall be the number closest to the proportion of 30 % of non-executive directors or 25% of all director positions, but no more than 39%.
+This shall also be the case where, pursuant to national legislation, the quantitative targets are applied separately to shareholder and employee representatives. - 3.
+Where the requirements set out in this Article are not met, Member States shall resume the application of Article 4a and, where relevant, Article 4(1a) at the latest six months after ceasing to meet such requirements.